harlan-zw/nuxt-seo/docs/content/learn/recipes/documentation-site.md

 When users can't quickly find answers, they bounce - and high bounce rates signal to search engines that your content doesn't cut it.

-The complexity comes from managing dense internal linking structures, where every guide, API reference, and code example needs to be discoverable without competing with each other.
+The complexity comes from every guide, API reference, and code example needs to be discoverable without competing with each other.

 Search engines need to understand your documentation's hierarchy, what content is most important, and how different pages relate to each other.